aluxnimm/outlookcaldavsynchronizer/README.md

 ### Autodiscovery ###

-You can use the exact calendar/addressbook URL or the principal url and use the 'Test settings' button in the option dialog to try to autodiscover available calendars and addressbooks on the server.
+You can use the exact calendar/addressbook URL or the principal url and use the 'Test  or discover settings' button in the option dialog to try to autodiscover available calendars and addressbooks on the server.
 You can  then choose one of the found calendars or addressbooks in the new window.
 If your server has redirections for well-known Urls (./well-known/caldav/ and ./well-known/carddav/ ) you need to enter the server name only (without path).
+If your domain configured DNS SRV and/or TXT lookups it is also possible leave the DAV url empty and discover it from the entered Email Address via DNS lookups, for example:

+    _carddavs._tcp 86400 IN SRV 10 20 443 dav.example.org.
+    _caldavs._tcp 86400 IN SRV 10 20 443 dav.example.org.

 ### Proxy Settings ###
 You can now set manual proxy settings in the *Network and proxy options* dialog in each profile.
 To override the default proxy settings from Windows Internet Explorer you can also specify settings in the app config file, see config options below.